-On receipt of a new claim, the claimant will be sent a "Conditional Assignment where it is not satisfied that the information and/or documentation supplied with the claim form is sufficient.
+On receipt of a new claim, the claimant will be sent a "Conditional Assignment

 Form" by MIB.
 This needs to be completed and signed to enable MIB to pursue recovery from the uninsured driver.
 MIB will be unable to settle any claim unless this form has been completed, signed and returned.
 See also commentary below on Clause 15 of the Agreement.